 C++ set max_size

-C++ max_size function is used to get the maximum number of size a set container can hold.
+The max_size function in C++ is utilized to determine the maximum capacity that a set container can accommodate.

 Syntax